VEGEMITE isn’t just owned and made in Australia; it tastes like Australia.

 The Spread That Did

-In 1937, a limerick competition with substantial prizes – including Pontiac cars – was just the promotion to not only encourage entries, but also sales of VEGEMITE spread nation wide.
+In 1937, a limerick competition with substantial prizes – including Pontiac cars – was the promotion to not only encourage entries, but also sales of VEGEMITE spread nation-wide.
 Following the successful promotion, the VEGEMITE brand gained official product endorsement from the British Medical Association in 1939 and began advertising in the British Medical Journal.
-Medical professionals and baby care experts were even recommending VEGEMITE spread as a Vitamin B rich, nutritionally balanced food to their patients.
-By 1942, exactly twenty years after it was first developed, the VEGEMITE brand had become a staple food in every Australian home and in every Australian pantry.
+Medical professionals and baby care experts were even recommending VEGEMITE as a Vitamin B rich, nutritionally balanced food to their patients.
+By 1942, exactly twenty years after it was first developed, the VEGEMITE brand had become a staple food in most Australian homes.

 The Song of Australia

-In 1954, a trio of bright, energetic youngsters burst into song on radio to a toe-tapping jingle named ‘Happy Little Vegemites’.
-Two years later, Kraft Foods developed the infectious song into a television campaign, which continued intermittently through to the late 1960s.
-For the next decade, Australians were informed through advertising of the nutritional benefits of VEGEMITE spread for people of all ages, and it wasn’t until the dawn of the 1980s when the original ‘Happy Little Vegemites’ commercials, re-mastered and colourised, were broadcast to an entire new generation of Australians who were offered the chance to revel in the VEGEMITE brand’s nostalgia – and have a rose placed in every cheek thanks to what has become Australia’s second, unofficial national anthem.
-This commercial was brought out again in 2010 to remind Australians of their love for the iconic brand.
+In 1954, a trio of bright, energetic youngsters burst into song on radio to a toe-tapping jingle named ‘Happy Little VEGEMITEs’.
+Two years later, the infectious song was developed into a television campaign, which continued intermittently through to the late 1960s.
+IItwasn’t until the dawn of the 1980s when the original ‘Happy Little VEGEMITEs’ commercials, re-mastered and colourised, were broadcast to an entirely new generation of Australians who were offered the chance to revel in the VEGEMITE brand’s nostalgia – and have a rose placed in every cheek thanks to what has become Australia’s second, unofficial national anthem.
+The Happy Little VEGEMITEs commercial was released again in 2010 to remind Australians of their love for the iconic brand.

 The Spread We Love